etherware-novice/comicsite/helpdump.md

 ---
 ---
 # THE HELPFUL LINKS
 because i am very bad at organzation
+all melonforum pages linked with permission by Meloon

 ## TOC
 <a href="#linux">Linux</a>